 WHY IT MATTERS

-Arcadia Guided Outdoor Education (AGO) exists to provide people of all ages opportunities to engage in leadership development, stewardship practices, and spiritual formation through outdoor education.
-This summer, it looks like local hiking camps for kids and wilderness backpacking trips for youth and adults.
+Arcadia Guided Outdoor Education (AGO) is a 501(c)(3) organization which exists to provide people of all ages opportunities to engage in leadership development, stewardship practices, and spiritual formation through outdoor education.

 AGO believes the first step in developing leaders is to take a break from technology in order to interact with others, face to face.
 In both leadership and service, students are a part of a meaningful team.
 It's not just about leading the way, but about watching out for those who are struggling.
 On our trips, students will face a variety of challenges, and perhaps even failure.
 But they will also be encouraged by others, experiencing success and discovering their own resilience.
 We will teach what it looks like to thoughtfully and critically engage with others, while also practicing compassionate communication.
 In all of our programs we seek to foster each student's integrity, creativity, and spirit for adventure, believing these are crucial principles to a leader's life, on the trail and at home.